T1m0TP/quicksort/README.md

 # A second project of sorting algorithm
-This new repository has two sorting algorithms: one is a classic sorting algorithm and the other is a quick sorting algorithm.
+This new repository the continuation of the sorting algorithm.
+It has **two sorting algorithms**: one is a c**lassic sorting algorithm** and the other is a **quick sorting algorithm**.
 It can be seen from the time difference between the two algorithms.

 # Change values
 In order to test this program on precise values, you have to change the values of  `np.random.randint()`

           ((((( ☻ )))))
              __|_|_     _____